Site icon Our Breathing Planet

 Leaping Lesbian Lizard Distribution, Habitat, and Ecology

-Not surprisingly, the fascinating Leaping Lesbian Lizard evolved as native to a particularly arid environment.
-This range likely comes as no surprise to some, though.
+Not surprisingly, the fascinating Leaping Lesbian Lizard evolved as indigenous to a particularly arid environment.
+This zone of habitation likely comes as no surprise to anyone, though.
 That specific range includes the southern United States and also northern Mexico, in North America.

-The New Mexico Whiptail Lizard, as it is also known, also lives in a rather wide variety of semi-arid habitats.
+The New Mexico Whiptail Lizard, as it’s also occasionally called, also lives in a relatively wide variety of semi-arid habitats.
 These varied regions include grassland, rocky areas, shrubland, or mountainside woodlands, proving its adaptability.
 It’s truly a remarkable creation of Nature.

 Species Sharing Its Range